nauam/Courses/docs/administration/security/authorization.md

   - Use SCM import plugin on GUI or API without having access to other import archive actions `scm_import`
   - Use SCM export plugin on GUI or API calls without having access to other export archive actions `scm_export`
   - Deleting executions `delete_execution`
-  - Export project to another QW Control instance `promote`
+  - Export project to another Rundeck instance `promote`
   - Full access `admin`
 - Managing Project level ACL Policies on specific projects by name (actions on a `project_acl` type)
   - Reading `read`